🌙

 Satoshi admitting Bitcoin was an implementation of Bit gold

-A Satoshi Easter egg was a motivation for Szabo
+A Satoshi Easter egg motivated Szabo

 Mystifying references by Satoshi support the narrative that he was motivated by gold.
 Namely, Satoshi listed his birthday on the P2P Foundation forum as April 5, 1975.

 April 5th, 1933, happens to be the day US President Franklin D. Roosevelt signed Executive Order 6102, making it illegal for Americans to hoard gold.
-In a change of heart, the US government reversed this policy in 1975.
+In a change of heart, the US Government reversed this policy in 1975.

 "Due to personal cash flow needs, I am selling some of my collection.
 Nobody is printing any more of this kind of money and it is a great hedge against inflation.
 As a collectible it is subject to less political risk than gold (recall FDR's confiscation of gold in the U.S., for example)..."